AngryMaciek/angry-cookiecutters/python_package/{{cookiecutter.project_name}}/Readme.md

 ### Global installation

-Provided all the requirements are satisfied for your default python interpreter it is OK to install the package globally.
+Provided all the requirements are satisfied for your default environment it is OK to install the package globally and directly from GitHub:

-This package might installed directly from GitHub with `pip`:
 ```bash
 pip install git+https://github.com/AngryMaciek/{{cookiecutter.package_name}}.git;
 ```

-Alternatively, you can clone the repository and install it manually, just as in the previous section.
+### Package removal

-In order to uninstall the package use `pip`:
+In order to uninstall the package use `pip` (either within a virtual environment of in your default environment):
 ```bash
 pip uninstall {{cookiecutter.package_name}};
 ```